Azure/azure-powershell/src/Network/Network/help/Add-AzApplicationGatewayBackendHttpSetting.md

 ```

 ## DESCRIPTION
-The New-AzApplicationGatewayBackendHttpSettings cmdlet creates back-end HTTP settings for an application gateway.
+The Add-AzApplicationGatewayBackendHttpSetting cmdlet adds back-end HTTP settings to an application gateway.

-Back-end HTTP settings are applied to all back-end servers in a pool.
+Back-end HTTP settings are applied to all back-end servers in the pool.

 ## EXAMPLES

-### Example 1: Create back-end HTTP settings
+### Example 1: Add back-end HTTP settings to an application gateway
 ```
+PS C:\>$AppGw = Get-AzApplicationGateway -Name "ApplicationGateway01" -ResourceGroupName "ResourceGroup01"
-PS C:\>$Setting = New-AzApplicationGatewayBackendHttpSettings -Name "Setting01" -Port 80 -Protocol Http -CookieBasedAffinity Disabled
+PS C:\> $AppGw = Add-AzApplicationGatewayBackendHttpSetting -ApplicationGateway $AppGw -Name "Setting02" -Port 88 -Protocol "HTTP" -CookieBasedAffinity "Disabled"
 ```

-This command creates back-end HTTP settings named Setting01 on port 80, using the HTTP protocol, with cookie-based affinity disabled.
-The settings are stored in the $Setting variable.
+The first command gets the application gateway named ApplicationGateway01 that belongs to the resource group named ResourceGroup01 and stores it in the $AppGw variable.The second command adds back-end HTTP settings to the application gateway, setting the port to 88 and the protocol to HTTP and names the settings Setting02.

 ## PARAMETERS